YaronWittenstein/Yaronwittenstein/content/post/vim-emacs-bff/index.md

 The community plugins creators seemed concentrated around a small number of people, and I believe that VimScript is one of the primary reasons for that.

 Additionally, vim has been maintained by a single person - Bram Moolenaar.
-In a past interview, he has been asked
+In a past interview, he has been asked:
 _"How can the community ensure that the Vim project succeeds for the foreseeable future?"_ - and he answered with _"Keep me alive."_

 That attitude over the years was the trigger for a few people to fork vim in 2014 and start a big rewrite under the name [neovim][neovim].